-- Any requirements for member approval of a sale of all or substantially all of the assets of a Delaware LLC are left to the LLC agreement. - Under DLLCA § 18-214, a domestic or foreign corporation, partnership or other entity, or a foreign LLC, may convert into a Delaware LLC by following the procedures specified therein.
+- Any requirements for member approval of a sale of all or substantially all the assets of a Delaware LLC are left to the LLC agreement.
+See "EGAN ON ENTITIES" § 5.5.2 (539-544) - Under DLLCA § 18-214, a domestic or foreign corporation, partnership or other entity, or a foreign LLC, may convert into a Delaware LLC by following the procedures specified therein.